thejspr/thejspr.com/_posts/2012-10-31-display-rails-environment-in-pry.markdown

 ---

 I believe that environment awareness is important.
-Especially when it comes to your Rails environment.
-Hence, I added the following lines to my Pry config to have the prompt include the current environment.
+Especially when it comes to your Rails environment and mocking around in a production setting.
+Hence, I added the following lines to my Pry config (.pryrc) to have the prompt include the current environment.

 <!-- more -->